 - Review Price: £30.00

-The Chromecast 2 has a completely reworked design, straying considerably from the “stick” format of the original.
+The second Chromecast has a completely reworked design, straying considerably from the ‘stick’ format of the original.

-This compatibility – combined with the Chromecast 2’s low cost – makes it a compelling alternative to the Apple TV, which costs $149 in the US; UK pricing has yet to be announced.
+This compatibility – combined with the Chromecast’s low cost – makes it a compelling alternative to the Apple TV, which costs £129.

 The setup process is pretty much identical to the one with the original Chromecast.
-Simply attach the power cable and install the Chromecast app on your smartphone, tablet or laptop.
+Simply attach the power cable and install the Chromecast app (now named the Home app) on your smartphone, tablet or laptop.